ouuan/naive-ui/src/tabs/demos/enUS/index.demo-entry.md

 # Tabs

-Switch contents in same area.
+Switch contents in the same area.

 ## Demos